JinfengM/VIC-Agent/README.md

-# VIC Auto Modeling evidence reproduction
+# VIC-Agent: Auto Modeling evidence reproduction

 This repository accompanies the four evidence products used to support the manuscript contributions.
 Each figure is generated from a machine-readable audit artifact rather than manually entered values.
 The experiments below were run for the Luanhe case study; their purpose is to test the software claims under controlled conditions, not to establish universal hydrological performance.